kawaiiDango/pano-scrobbler/faq.md

 ### [desktop] How do I correctly scrobble media playing on a web browser?

-Web browsers or browser-like apps (e.g. most Electron and WebView apps on Windows) are not supported.
-Use WebScrobbler for web browsers.
+Browsers on Windows do not report the complete song metadata to the OS media controls.
+The situation is better on Linux, but depends on the website correctly reporting the metadata in their MediaSession.
+The same applies to browser-like apps (e.g. most Electron and WebView apps).
+Use WebScrobbler for web browsers, instead.

 ### [desktop] The app does not show notifications on Windows